 C: All of our experiences have served as a reminder that – across the globe – we’re all connected and that there are a lot of senseless inequities in the world.
 We've got to watch out for one another.
 We're inspired to think freely and live deliberately by the people who don't have the same luxury.

-K: And there is nothing more fulfilling than being on purpose – than feeling in sync.
+K: And there is nothing more fulfilling than being on purpose – feeling in sync.
 We never want to lose that flow.

 Now for some cotton candy questions.
 Spending so much time together, do you ever want to kill each other?

-K: Most people who know us now, never knew the Chapter 1 version of our life – the version during which we rarely saw each other.
+K: Most people who know us now, never knew the early version of our life – the version during which we rarely saw each other.
 We are both strong people and we each bring something different to the table, so it's pretty easy to make living and working together flow seamlessly.
 Plus, we're living a true dream life.
 What a gift for us to be able to spend all of this time together.

 What are your top recommendations for travel destinations?